Nash Central High School

 Nash Central High School is a Nash-Rocky Mount public high school located on the western edge of Rocky Mount, North Carolina and a member of the Eastern Plains 2-Athletic Conference.
 As of 2009-2010, Nash Central is home to over 1,200 students, 79 full-time educators—of which 32 have either earned an advanced degree (Master's or Ph.D.) or are certified by the National Board for Professional Teaching Standards—as well the personnel employed in administration, guidance and support positions.

 In 2010, the U.S. News & World Report named Nash Central High a "Best High Schools in America" Bronze Medal School.

 History

-Nash Central High was the most recent high school addition to the Nash-Rocky Mount Public School System when it opened in 2002.
+Nash Central High was the most recent high school addition to the Nash County Public Schools when it opened in 2002.
 Currently Rocky Mount High School is the most recent high school building to have been built.
 Nash Central graduated its first class in 2005.

 The first principal of Nash Central High School was LeRoy Hartsfield (2002-2010), followed by Craig Harris (2010-2012), Gail Powers (2012-2015), and now current principal Victor Ward (2015-present).